 After some glitches, I believe I have the core site running stable.
-I’m populating the Amazon Affiliate Store with items and I’m in the process of making a few videos for the YouTube channel, to which I’ll be posting a link when it’s operational.
-To start, I intend to post a regular blog entry every Tuesday, with possible extra entries if something wild happens and I can’t wait until the weekend to tell you about it.
+To start, I intend to post a regular blog entry every Tuesday, with possible extra entries if something wild happens and I can’t wait to tell you about it.

 On the 21st of this month – March – I’ll be running a class in journaling at Peace in the Forest in Wake Forest, NC.
 Specifically, this course will be about what’s known as “free journaling”.
 This is a semi-structured form of personal journaling that’s an excellent way to take what’s in your head and be able to look at it objectively.
 It has helped me a lot.
 Free journaling can be extremely therapeutic, often revealing aspects of our thoughts and feelings we wouldn’t have otherwise discovered.

 On a personal note, this is an experiment not only as a possible income source toward getting the van, but also as a way to try and overcome some of the anxiety I feel about interacting with strangers, which is a common trait among autistics.
 Fear of putting myself in front of an audience almost caused me to fail many classes in grade school.
 I’d ace tests but when the teacher declared it was presentation time I’d fold like a napkin.
 This was back way before IDEA and IEPs.